mobius-software-ltd/iotbroker.cloud-nodejs-client/README.md

 gulp
 ```

-* Then go to home/username/iotbroker.cloud-nodejs-client/src/com/mobius/software/nodejs/iotbroker/server* and run the following command:
+* Then run the following сommand in the **Server** folder.
+The path will be as follows */iotbroker.cloud-nodejs-client/src/com/mobius/software/nodejs/iotbroker/server*:
 ```
 node web.js
 ```
-Finally you should go to the URL where it is deployed.
+* Finally you should go to the URL where it is deployed.
 Usually it is http://localhost:8080/

 When you finished with deployment, you can log in to your account and connect to the server.
 Please note that at this stage it is not possible to register as a client.
 You can log in to your existing account.